Paul1nh0/jsh/README.txt

            erase distil directory content ..

+NOTES:

-if you are dom fuzzing then the fuzzer would clean the output and save the reproducing cases and the windbg output to the /maybe_exploitable directory. the repro cases are saved as a pack of 15 files (0->14) so check every single one (by connecting a debugger to the program and comparing the asseambly crashing instruction written at the log.txt to the output of the debugger).
+      if you are dom fuzzing then the fuzzer would clean the output and save the reproducing cases and the windbg output to the /maybe_exploitable directory.
+      the repro cases are saved as a pack of 15 files (0->14) so check every single one (by connecting a debugger to the program and comparing the asseambly crashing instruction written at the log.txt to the output of the debugger).

       the js shell fuzzing would not clean the crash cases because they are much more rare. but you can clean the directory manually: python clean.py distil

-# Note:
+FINAL NOTES:

       moz's dharma and ifratic's domato are Licensed (they are provided under the corresponding directorys) ^^ Modifications done by me are not part of there original code..

       modifications that i remember:

             main changes to domato:

                 a) changed the dictionary for dom fuzzing.